KangerDrew/Java-OOP-Practice/README.md

 belongs to the class itself instead of belonging to a particular object of the class.

-### Composition vs Inheritance:
+### Inheritance:

 There are few ways to achieve polymorphic behavior in Java.
-Though **inheritance** can be good because it promotes re-usability and reduce code redundancy, most projects will often choose to go with **composition** due to following issues that inheritance has:
+Though **inheritance** can be good because it promotes re-usability and reduce code redundancy, most projects will often choose to go with **composition**.

+The following list highlights some issues with inheritance in OOP:

 - Inherited functions work slower than normal function as there is indirection